XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 Is that not one of the primary values of judicial processes and the courts?
 To safeguard citizenry from injustices?
 To undo decisions that would otherwise be mistakes?
-Is that not something that the integrity of our legal institutions depends on?
+Is that not something that the integrity of our legal institutions depend on?
 Is the AEC not part of the bedrock of our legal system?
 (Its foundational role being that it provides the system by which parliamentarians, who alone can create and modify legislation, are elected.)